EddyVerbruggen/nativescript-plugin-firebase/README.md

     newPassword: 'myNewPassword'
   }).then(
       function () {
-        // called when password change was successful, },
+        // called when password change was successful },
       function (errorMessage) {
         console.log(errorMessage);